Pancreatic cancer is a disease that far too often remains difficult to treat successfully.

 Hopefully this trial will demonstrate improved survival with ibrutinib and if it does, it will likely lead to FDA approval of ibrutinib for pancreatic cancer therapy, Dr. Tempero concludes.
 “We need to make breakthroughs for our patients,” she said.
 “They deserve our best and our continued work.
 We can always offer hope, but we need to find better treatments.”

-Learn more about ibrutinib by reading the Clinical Trials article “Testing Targeted Immunotherapy Against Pancreatic Cancer.”
+Learn more about ibrutinib by reading “Testing Targeted Immunotherapy Against Pancreatic Cancer.”